rehierl/abstract-properties/01-0-prologue/1-1-headings-1.md

 B
 ```

-And here is where it begins: The only means an author has to state which nodes
+The only means an author has to state which nodes are grouped into a section
-are grouped into a section is by the placement of a heading.
-The order that is
+is by the placement of a heading.
+The order that is in general agreed upon
-in general agreed upon can be expressed by the following statements:
+can be expressed by the following statements:

 - **S0** - Sections exist as associated content.
 - **S1** - **The nodes above a heading do not belong to its section.**